sturob/tmux-propane/README.md

 - **Size to**: Alter pane height (*alt-y*) or width (*alt-x*) using absolute (=N) or relative (N or -N) integer values

 ## Who is this for?
-tmux-propane is designed for tmux users who already have a basic configuration for navigating windows and resizing panes but desire enhanced pane control capabilities.
+tmux-propane is designed for tmux users who already have a basic configuration for navigating windows and spliting+resizing panes but want more pane control capabilities.

 ## Dependencies
 - flock (optional but recommended for queueing motions and preventing rapid commands stomping on each other)